23-MDDN342/project-2-randomised-collections-mitchetimo4/README.md

 Today I uploaded my sketch image that I created on tuesday and started the creation of one of my faces in p5.
 I think the final results are going to be more blocky than I would have liked to begin with but I can work with it.

+2/5/23

+This crit contains my progress towards drawing my faces.
+They are not yet in variables but the faces themselves are coming along nicely.
+My next step is to continue this work and get all of the features done so that I can add the randomising feature to them for hand-in.
+I aim to have a good selection of hairstyles, mouths, eyes and skin tones.
+After that I will work on the arrangement.